jarusll/the-logs/index.md

 I had to hunt this down.
 I listened to this in one of Bald and Bankrupt's videos.
 - [Май](https://open.spotify.com/track/60gcgHGUfqg4dAMwtNitK7?si=7c95f295985848db)

+I am past borrow and ownership in rust.
+I made some progress with rustlings.

+I am deep diving `ctags` because I love code browsing and also for a thing.

 # 2022-08-14

 I played valorant and had some sweets.